🚨 Scam Guide · 2026

 How to Avoid

 • Walk the full market before buying — compare prices across Av.
 Sarmiento main-strip tourist stalls vs. Av.
-Liniers outer-market artisans for identical crafts
+Liniers outer-market artisans for identical crafts.

-• For Paraná Delta wood-furniture verify 'authentic Delta artesanía' by asking for the workshop location — legitimate pieces come from Delta island workshops the artisan can name
+• For Paraná Delta wood-furniture verify 'authentic Delta artesanía' by asking for the workshop location — legitimate pieces come from Delta island workshops the artisan can name.

-• Refuse 'Puerto de Frutos artisan tour' resellers at $20–$40 USD — the market is free to walk, 30-min self-guide is adequate
+• Refuse 'Puerto de Frutos artisan tour' resellers at $20–$40 USD — the market is free to walk, 30-min self-guide is adequate.

-• For lunch walk ONE street back from Paseo Victorica riverside — Same empanadas/parrilla for ARS 8,000 vs ARS 15,000 riverfront tourist-pricing
+• For lunch walk ONE street back from Paseo Victorica riverside — Same empanadas/parrilla for ARS8,000 vs ARS15,000 riverfront tourist-pricing.

-• Pay with credit card for chargeback protection if buying furniture; verify delivery cost IN writing before paying
+• Pay with credit card for chargeback protection if buying furniture; verify delivery cost IN writing before paying.

 Scam #4

-Tren de la Costa Service Suspension & Reseller Confusion
+The Tren de la Costa Reseller

 🟢 Low